AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-error-no-commands-defined-in-cache-namespace.md

 Attempt to deploy.

 <u>Expected results</u>:

 You deploy successfully.

 <u>Actual results</u>:

 You do not deploy successfully.
-In the logs you see as deployment error with a message similar to the following *There are no commands in the cache namespace*.
+In the logs you see a deployment error with a message similar to the following *There are no commands in the cache namespace*.

 ### Cause

 The **core_config_data** table contains configurations for a store ID or website ID that no longer exists in the database.
+This occurs when you have imported a database backup from another instance/environment, and the configurations for those scopes remained in the database though the associated store(s)/website(s) were deleted.

 ### Solution

-This occurs when you have imported a database backup from another instance/environment, in which the configurations for those scopes remained in the database though the associated store(s)/website(s) had been deleted.
-Note: If you have only had one website, then the second test for the websites does not apply and you only need to test for stores.
+If you have only had one website, then the second test for the websites does not apply, and you only need to test for stores.

 To solve this issue, identify the invalid rows left from those configurations.